Getdeck/Getdeck.github.io/docs/deckfile/deckfile-specs.md

 ### Example of a deck specification
 This example will install the deck `k8s-dashboard` coming with the [official Kubernetes dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) to the namespace `mynamespace` (which is created if it does not exist).
-The _Helm charts_ are rendered locally and installed to the cluster.
+The _Helm charts_ are rendered locally and installed in the cluster.
 In addition, with a plain YAML file granting the required cluster privileges, the dashboard will be able to access all Kubernetes resources.
 Finally, the dashboard will be available under `dashboard.127.0.0.1.nip.io` on the published port on the local system.
 ```yaml